edwardocano/Openhtf-examples/README.md

 # Openhtf-examples
-Due to lack of information about openHTF i will add some usefull examples.
+Due to lack of information about openHTF these are some usefull examples.
 This is the testing part of Sandsara project.